iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week5.rst

     :align: center
     :alt: the workbook showing the "format error bars" panel and the "custom error bars" window

-|br| You can also change the formatting of the error bars to make them thicker and more visisble
+|br| You can also change the formatting of the error bars to make them thicker and more visible
 (**Width** under **Fill & Line** (red box)):

 .. image:: img/week5/thick_bars.png